TopHillRobotics/quadruped-robot/README.md

 Third, in a new terminal, launch a demo and run the quadruped controller node.
 Here, a demo helloworld lets the quadruped robot stand up.

 ```
-rosrun a1sim demo_helloworld
+rosrun demo demo_helloworld
 ```

 For more demos, please check out the directory /demos.
+If you have a robot **YAML** configuration file as long as  **xacro** or **URDF**, you can specify the file location when instantiate the **qrRobotA1Sim** class, or write your own subclass to run your robot and then configure  your xacro and URDF files in **simulation** package, you can try your own robot.

 ---